PacktPublishing/ASP.NET-Core-3-and-Angular-9-Third-Edition/README.md

-# NETCore3-Angular9
-.NET Core 3 and Angular 9
+# ASP.NET Core 3 and Angular 9 - Third Edition

 This is the code repository for [ASP.NET Core 3 and Angular 9](https://www.packtpub.com/web-development/asp-net-core-3-and-angular-9-third-edition?utm_source=GitHub&utm_medium=repository), published by [Packt](https://www.packtpub.com/?utm_source=GitHub&utm_medium=repository).
 It contains all the supporting project files necessary to work through the book from start to finish.